WHAT HAPPENS IN A MEN’S GROUP?

 I encourage people to accept who they are in truth; what is challenging them, and how to identify the learning that takes them forward.
 To provide support in helping you find more courage and strength to be true to who you are and enjoy life more fully.
 To find strength in being your true self and working towards your goals in life.

 In is clear to me that by helping others, I am helping myself.
 I am empowered by what I teach, and I find what works in helping others.
 In guiding men to a greater connection with inner peace, I am also guiding and reminding myself to find greater connection with this as well.

 The group supports each individual man and together we find a way to give support and encouragement to each other.
 Simply by meeting and sharing we are in a process of personal development.
 Just by being together in a respectful and supportive environment, we give ourselves and each other a powerful way to get to know ourselves better, and to grow.

 Many men seem to be stuck or as yet to find what they are passionate about.
 This was the case in my own life for a very long time.
 In helping others to free themselves from past pain and unconscious fears, I also do the same for me.

-The group works with the principles of Respect, Confidentiality, Harmlessness, Personal Responsibility and Appreciation of the opportunities given by meeting in a Work Circle..
+The group works with the principles of Respect, Confidentiality, Harmlessness, and Personal Responsibility.
+I also encourage a focus of Appreciation for the opportunities given by meeting in a such a supportive Men’s Circle.

 WHO IS THE FACILITATOR?

-For ten years I lived and worked alongside Tarajyoti Govinda, a spiritual healer and psychologist, and now enjoy a simple but rich life with my beloved wife, Dorthe Klar, in the mineral springs town of Daylesford, Victoria, Australia (about two hours from Melbourne CBD)
+For ten years I lived and worked alongside a psychologist, Tarajyoti Govinda, creating The Transformational College of Education (which concluded in 2001 after Tara’s death in 1999) and now enjoy a simple but rich life with my beloved wife, Dorthe Klar, in the mineral springs town of Daylesford, Victoria, Australia (about two hours from Melbourne CBD)